 A few weeks ago I wrote about considerations to make while planning a marketing strategy.
-This week, it’s time to dig into some of the marketing strategies that’ll help you have a successful year.
+This week, it’s time to dig into some of the most anticipated marketing strategies that’ll help you have a successful year.

 Let’s make no bones about it.
 There are an overwhelming number of marketing strategies you can put in place in your business.
 From print and television advertising to focusing exclusively on marketing in the digital world, you have a range of options available.

 How do you choose the right strategy for your business?

 While you’re sifting through your customer data, think about what your customers want.
 What experience will they have when deciding whether to buy from you?
 Then, work backwards.

 The marketing strategy you choose should answer your target customer’s need from start to finish in their purchase decision process.

 With that in mind, there are some strategies that remain dominant in the market.
 That’s because they work.